miadco/M365-Support-Escalation/Phase 1: User Access & Provisioning (Tier 1)/Step 4: Sign-In Logs Review & Account Lockout Simulation/README.md

 🧠 **Final Thoughts**

 There are so many logs auditing tools in Entra.
 Finding the one that gets you the information that you need is sometimes a challenge for me.
 This lab gives me more exposure to finding the logs i need and how to interpret the data to make decisions that improve security and administrative posture

-👉 **Proceed to Step 5: License Assignment**\\

-Simulate license provisioning by assigning or removing Microsoft 365 licenses for `labadmin` using the Admin Center interface.